Cohomology and Hodge Theory on Symplectic Manifolds: I: Dual currents of submanifolds and primitive cohomology

 Furthermore, if we consider an infinitesimal symplectomorphism, not necessarily hamiltonian, the homology class of both the closed primitive current and the coisotropic cycle (i.e. a closed coisotropic chain) remains invariant.
 For the closed primitive current, since the Lie derivative $\CL_V B=d(i_V B)$ must be primitive, Lemma \ref{dlplem} implies $i_V B \in \CB'(M)$.
 For a closed coisotropic cycle of dimension $l$, an infinitesimal symplectomorphism sweeps out a coisotropic chain $C_{l+1}$, of one higher dimension.
 That this $C_{l+1}$ is coisotropic can be shown by using local Darboux coordinates in the tubular neighborhood.

-We have shown that $PH^k_d(M)$ is finite dimensional over the smooth differential forms by comparison with $PH^k_{\dpdl}(M)$.
+We have shown that $PH^k_d(M)$ is finite dimensional over differential forms by comparison with $PH^k_{\dpdl}(M)$.
 Demonstrating the same on the space of currents involves a more direct proof of finite dimensionality of $PH^k_d(M)$ over smooth forms.
-This and other properties of primitive cohomologies will be discussed in the follow-up paper \cite{TY}.
+This and other properties of primitive cohomologies will be discussed in follow-up papers \cite{TY, TY1}.

 \